quarkslab/irma/README.md

 - Uncomment (and customize) the `nginx_sites` variable in the `group_vars/frontend`, a commented example is available.

-Then, provision or reprovision your infrastructure.
+Then, provision or re-provision your infrastructure.
 Ansible will only change file related to OpenSSL and Nginx configurations.